cerner/terra-clinical/packages/terra-clinical-item-collection/README.md

-# Terra Clinical Item Collection
+# Terra Clinical Item Collection (Deprecated)

 ## Deprecation Note

 This package is no longer supported as it was too limited to meet the varied needs of all consumers.
 Consumers are instead recommonded to create their own flexible list/table component as per their needs instead.

+For more information on how to build your own item collection, please check out [this guide](https://engineering.cerner.com/terra-ui/guides/terra-ui/component-guides/building-an-item-collection).

 ---